naninovel/docs/docs/api/index.md

 Resets the active printer, prints text message and waits for user input.

 #### Remarks
-This action is used under the hood when processing generic text lines.
-Will cancel the printing (reveal the text at once) on `Naninovel.InputManager.Continue` and `Naninovel.InputManager.Skip`.
-Will attempt to play corresponding voice clip (when `Naninovel.AudioManager.AutoVoicingEnabled` is enabled).
-Will add printed message to the `Naninovel.UI.IBacklogUI` (when available).
+This action is used under the hood when processing generic text lines, eg generic line `Kohaku: Hello World!` will be  automatically tranformed into `@print "Hello World!" actor:Kohaku` when parsing the novel scripts.<br />  Will cancel the printing (reveal the text at once) on `Continue` and `Skip` inputs.<br />  Will attempt to play corresponding voice clip when [Auto Voicing](/guide/voicing.html#auto-voicing) feature is enabled.<br />  Will attempt to add the printed message to [printer backlog](/guide/printer-backlog.html).<br />  Will attempt to change tint color of the characters, based on [Speaker Highlight](/guide/characters.html#speaker-highlight) feature.

 #### Parameters